Tehran Conference: Proceedings

 Joseph Stalin kisses the "Sword of Stalingrad" during the Tehran Conference, Iran, 1943.
-Shah of Iran "M.R Pahlavi" second man on right side.
+Valentin Berezhkov, Stalin's translator, second man on right side.

 The conference was to convene at 16:00 on 28 November 1943.
 Stalin had arrived well before, followed by Roosevelt, who was brought in his wheelchair from his accommodation adjacent to the venue.
 Roosevelt, who had traveled 7000 mi to attend and whose health was already deteriorating, was met by Stalin.
 This was the first time that they had met.
 Churchill, walking with his general staff from their accommodations nearby, arrived half an hour later.
 According to Roosevelt's interpreter, Charles Bohlen, Roosevelt was accompanied by Harry Hopkins, who had served as Roosevelt's personal emissary to Churchill, and W. Averell Harriman, the U.S. Ambassador to the Soviet Union.
 Stalin was accompanied by Soviet Minister of Foreign Affairs Vyacheslav Molotov and military leader Kliment Voroshilov.
 Churchill brought Foreign Secretary Anthony Eden his CGS Alanbrooke, chief military assistant Hastings Ismay plus Dill, Cunningham, Portal, Boyle, and his interpreter Arthur Birse.
 Three Western women attended: Churchill's daughter Sarah, Averell Harriman's daughter Kathleen and Roosevelt's daughter Anna Boettiger.